paeda-bonn/ESTAP-OKS-Fork/README.md

 Requirements
 ------------

-* MySQL 5.0
+* MySQL 5.0 or MariaDB
-* PHP 5.3 or newer with enabled PDO and MySQL support
+* PHP  5.3 to 7.4 with enabled PDO and MySQL support (read above about newer PHP version support)
 * [PhoolKit](https://github.com/kayahr/phoolkit)

 Installation
 ------------

-* Create a new MySQL database and execute the `database/mysql.sql` file in it.
+* Create a new MySQL database and execute the `database/paeda.sql` file in it.
-  This will create the database schema and enables an initial admin user called `admin` with the initial password `estap`.
+  This will create the database schema and enables an initial admin user called `admin` with the initial password `adminpass`.
-* Download [PhoolKit](https://github.com/kayahr/phoolkit) and copy the contents of the `src` folder somewhere into the PHP include path or the `web/lib` folder of ESTAP.
+* Download [PhoolKit](https://github.com/kayahr/phoolkit) or [Here](https://github.com/paeda-bonn/phoolkit) and copy the contents
+  of the `src` folder somewhere into the PHP include path or the `web/library` folder of ESTAP.
 * Copy the `web/config-example.php` to `web/config.php` and edit the file to setup ESTAP.
 You must enter at least the database connection parameters.